 Potent acne meds are usually prescribed in cases of chronic, severe breakouts.
 They normally take some time and consistent application to show improvement.
 And because acne has a few different causes, remedies vary in how they target troublesome symptoms.

-Azelaic acid is included in many skincare formulas for its antioxidant and antimicrobial potential.
+Azelaic acid (see Important Safety Information) is included in many skincare formulas for its antioxidant and antimicrobial potential.
 Also, this treatment helps clear acne-prone skin by both acting against skin bacteria and decreasing inflammation (Hashim, 2018).
 Azelaic acid is available in low, over-the-counter concentrations and stronger, prescription versions.

 Retinoids are widely used medications for treating and reducing acne that can lead to scarring.
 They are derived from vitamin A, and the stronger versions are available only with a prescription.
-Tretinoin (brand name Retin-A) is a topical retinoid treatment approved by the FDA for acne vulgaris (Yoham, 2022).
+Tretinoin (brand name Retin-A; see Important Safety Information) is a topical retinoid treatment approved by the FDA for acne vulgaris (Yoham, 2022).